 The challenge of title clearance in the territories

-Among other major challenges, there’s no clear proposal today on how to address the territorial governments’ demand for title clearance, the fourth and final stage in the demarcating and titling process.
+Among other major challenges, there’s no clear proposal today on how to address the territorial governments’ demand for title clearance, the fifth and final stage in the demarcating and titling process.
 It’s the stage that defines the legal status of inhabitants who are neither indigenous nor Afro-descendant but live on lands that have been titled as indigenous or Afro-descendant.

 The problematic situation caused by the massive migration and settlement of mestizos and others without legitimate title to the land they are on has exceeded the State’s capabilities.
 Seeing the lack of governmental action today we recognize that no title clearance plan will involve expelling people, especially poor people, and everything suggest that the government is committed to promoting forms of harmonious coexistence in the territories through dialogue with the communities wherever possible.

 A governmental response of evicting mestizo families settled in indigenous territories would surely result in an armed conflict of the scope we experienced on the Coast in the 1980s.
-We base this interpretation on what’s been happening throughout the national territory, where there are still so many violent conflicts through unresolved property problems.
+We based this interpretation on what’s been happening throughout the national territory, where there are still so many violent conflicts through unresolved property problems.

 Arriving settlers and dark forces